cheyennen0503/sass/entries/entry04.md

 For this week, I had to pick up the pace with my learning.
 I finished up the last three sections of learning SASS codecademy.

 ## Mixins and the "&" Selector
 When I first started reading about mixins in the SASS documentation, I did not understand how they worked the power of what they could do.
 When I saw it utilized for the first time in codecademy, I realized that mixins can be very helpful for keeping my code DRY.
+I think of a mixin as clumping information together in a variable and using it whenever you need to add it to something.
 They can take in arguments, assign default values, and accepts arguments in any order.
 Mixins look like this:
 ```
 @mixin backface-visibility {